goblinhack/zorbash/README.md

 How to build
 ------------

-- On Linux: (Ubuntu 22.10)
+- On Linux: (Ubuntu 22.10, Fedora 37 + Python 3.11)
 <pre>
     sh ./RUNME
 </pre>
 - On MacOS (needs Mac Ports/Homebrew).
-Does not work with anaconda (help wanted):
+- Does not work with anaconda (help wanted as I do not use anaconda):
 <pre>
     sh ./RUNME
 </pre>